VikingStudio/FG-5E-Enhancer/README.md

 - Size of active actor underlay either full or half reach.
 Menu option.
 DM only.
 - Blood splatters on token when taking damage.
 Enabled by menu item.
 - Add X or skull or no graphics widget on token death.
 Controllable by menu item.
+- Minimized horizontal health bar to 0% health, would go into the negative direction as a grey bar.
+- Fixed a number of bugs that popp up during use.